-You can choose multiple items with the Select/Move item button.
-Just hold the Shift button and click on all the items you need.
+You can choose multiple items with the Shift button and click on all the items you need.
 You can then resize/move this group just like a single item.

 Once you have found the correct position for an item, you can lock it by using the items on the toolbar or ticking the box next to the item in the Items tab.
 Locked items are not selectable on the canvas.